 Safe, effective and comfortable to wear, reusable pads beat disposable pads hands-down when it comes to wearing them.

 High cost and low access to proper sanitary products can cause period poverty.
 Period poverty is where women and girls cannot afford the sanitary products that most of us take for granted.
 This is a public health crisis that affects millions of girls and women across the world, not just in developing countries, but across the UK, Europe and the US too.

 It’s time to tackle period poverty.
 By switching to reusable pads, you will help us tackle period poverty together.

 Trade to Aid is a non-profit organisation.
-For every pack of pads you buy from us, we donate one set to a woman in need – in a refugee camp, a conflict zone, or a natural disaster.
-All of our profits will be used to fund menstrual education for children in West Africa.
+For every pack of pads you buy from us, we donate one set to a refugee in need.
+Plus, all of our profits will be used to fund menstrual education for children in West Africa.

 Our aim is to provide a sustainable solution to the issue of period poverty.
 We use all our profits to donate pads to women and girls in desperate need of sanitary products, and we also provide menstrual education for school children to ensure a better understanding of periods and to eliminate the taboos surrounding them.

 We care about the people making our pads and we make sure all our suppliers follow the Fair Labor Association’s Code Of Conduct.
 We perform annual inspections of their factories and offset the carbon footprint of transportation.